AanZee/conventions/go/README.md

 Don't use a name that is meaningless, like: util, common, misc.
 There is one exception to this: helpers.
-We will use helpers to store various helper-functions and over time, we can decide to group them into a package that is more suitable.
+We will use helpers to store various helper-functions and over time, we can decide to group them into a package that is more suitable, of move them to Capila or Libgoaz.

 ## Imports